DWAK-ATTK/wfQuery/README.md

 ### Now what?
 Well, now I'll continue to work on this project in my spare time.
 I have a ton of improvements in mind and will take them one at a time.
 I welcome all constructive criticism and feedback.
-Feature requests will be taken - but I make no guarantees about if or when I can fulfil them.
-This is open source, so please feel free to send me pull requests.
+Feature requests will be taken - but I make no guarantees about if or when I can fulfil them.  *This is open source, so please feel free to send me pull requests*.
 This is also my first GitHub-hosted project.
 I've never run an open source project before.
 So that aspect is quite new to me.
 I welcome input on that as well.